Selena Gomez, Ariana Grande And More Take Sides In Nicki Minaj And Remy Ma Feud

 The controversial feud between rappers Nicki Minaj and Remy Ma seems to be far from being over and celebrities are now taking sides.
 Big names including Selena Gomez, Ariana Grande, Jhene Aiko, and Tinashe made their obvious choice known on social media and that is Team Nicki.

-On Thursday, the “Starships” singer finally snaps back at Remy Ma as she released three new tracks.
+On Thursday, the “Starships” singer finally snapped back at Remy Ma as she released three new tracks.
 Minaj reunited with her good pals, Lil Wayne and Drake, for the punchline-filled song intended to slam Remy Ma’s diss track “ShETHER.”

-Just hours after the self-proclaimed Queen of rap released her much-awaited response song, the internet was sent into a frenzy and celebrities were not exempted.
+Just hours after the self-proclaimed Queen of Rap released her much-awaited response song, the internet was sent into a frenzy and celebrities were not exempted.
 Several big names in the music industry were quick to show their support for Nicki’s new song, particularly the one which directly aims at Remy Ma, “No Fraud.”

 Apparently, Selena Gomez, Ariana Grande, Jhene Aiko, and Tinashe are taking Nicki’s side as they posted individual clips of themselves showing how they enjoy the rapper’s new track.
 Minaj took to her Instagram account and posted a montage of the said clips and expressed her gratitude to the lovely girls.